Ana Sokolovic

-Ana Sokolovic (Ана Соколовић; born 1968) is a Canadian music composer based in Montreal, Quebec, whose contemporary pieces have won several awards in Canada.
+Ana Sokolovic (Ана Соколовић; born, Belgrade, 1968) is a Canadian music composer based in Montreal, Quebec, whose contemporary pieces have won several awards in Canada.
+She is also the artistic director of the Quebec Contemporary Music Society.

 Career

 Sokolovic studied composition under Dušan Radić at the University of Novi Sad and Zoran Erić at the University of Arts in Belgrade.
-She received her masters in composition from the Université de Montréal studying under José Evangelista.
+She received her master's in composition from the Université de Montréal studying under José Evangelista.

 Sokolovic's repertoire is wide, covering theatrical, chamber, operatic, orchestral, and vocal genres.

 The Société de musique contemporaine du Québec (SMCQ) dedicated the "Hommage Series" to Sokolovic for the 2011–2012 season, marking the twenty years since she immigrated to Quebec.
 Her body of work was celebrated in 200 events taking place across Canada.

 Sokolovic's opera, Svadba-Wedding, focused on the day before a Serbian wedding and was produced by the Queen of Puddings Music Theater.
 The production toured Canada and Europe from 2012 until 2015, as well as returning in March 2018 for a performance at the Opera de Montreal.

 In 2015, she became the first woman composer to create an operatic work for the Canadian Opera Company.
 The commission in question is regarding The Old Fools by renowned English poet Philip Larkin, a libretto written by British librettist Paul Bentley.

 Her composition "Ringelspiel" was performed by the Montreal Symphony Orchestra in November 2017.
 Her music has also been performed at London's Royal Opera House and Montreal's Conservatory of Music.

 In 2021 she created the symphonic short film Iskra, an exploration of the impact of technology on human society, for the National Arts Centre/CBC Gem series Undisrupted.

+In 2025 Sokolovic has written the semi-final work for piano solo called Two Studies for Piano for the Queen Elisabeth Competition 2025 Piano.
+The world premiere was performed on Monday 12 May at 3pm at Studio 4 of Flagey in Brussels.